PREDOCTORAL FACT SHEET

-The 2016 Ford Foundation Predoctoral Fellowship competition is NOW OPEN and accepting applications.
+The 2016 Ford Foundation Predoctoral Fellowship competition is NOW CLOSED and no longer accepting applications.

 Predoctoral fellowships will be awarded in a national competition administered by the National Academies of Sciences, Engineering, and Medicine on behalf of the Ford Foundation.
 The awards will be made to individuals who, in the judgment of the review panels, have demonstrated superior academic achievement, are committed to a career in teaching and research at the college or university level, show promise of future achievement as scholars and teachers, and are well prepared to use diversity as a resource for enriching the education of all students.